 Process dynamics and automatic control.
-Dynamics of simple linear systems; representation and analysis of metallurgical processes by linear models; effect of various control elements; analysis by empirical models; design of control systems for metallurgical processes.
-Optimization: as for 3.042 Chemical Engineering IIIB, Unit 3.
-Atmospheric Pollution Control: As for 3.043 Chemical Engineering IIIC, Unit 3.
-Water Pollution Control: As for 3.043 Chemical Engineering IIIC, Unit 4.
+Dynamics of simple linear systems; representation and analysis of metallurgical processes by linear models; effect of various control elements; analysis by empirical models; design of control systems for metallurgical processes, atmospheric and water pollution control.
+Optimization: as for 48.042 Chemical Engineering IIIB, Unit 3.